Battle of Villers-Bocage: Tactics

 Marie noted that Dempsey was disappointed in the lack of tactical flair shown by Brigadier Hinde throughout the battle and that the British should have known better than to attempt an armoured advance unsupported by infantry in the bocage.
-The British fought an uncoordinated infantry and tank battle during the morning and the Germans did much the same throughout the day.
+The British fought an uncoordinated infantry and tank battle during the morning, and the Germans did much the same throughout the day.

 Schneider described the contribution of the 101st SS Heavy Panzer Battalion to the battle as "everything but awe-inspiring".
 The Tiger companies and the Panzer-Lehr Division averted a serious British breakthrough but there was no need for the German counter-attack to have been piecemeal.
-Möbius and the 1st Company was in command of the road to Caen so Wittmann had time to plan a coordinated attack.
+Möbius and the 1st Company were in command of the road to Caen, so Wittmann had time to plan a coordinated attack.
 Schneider wrote that "a competent tank company commander does not accumulate so many serious mistakes".
 By putting the Tigers in a sunken lane overnight, with a vehicle with engine trouble at the head of the column, Wittmann risked blocking the company.
 Schneider called the advance by Wittmann into the town courageous but that it went "against all the rules".
 No intelligence was gathered beforehand and there was no "centre of gravity" or "concentration of forces" in the attack.
 "The bulk of the 2nd Company and Rolf Möbius' 1st Company, came up against an enemy who had gone onto the defensive".

-Wittmann's "carefree" advance into British-occupied positions, was "pure folly" and "such over hastiness was uncalled for".
-Had Wittmann properly prepared an assault involving the rest of his company and the 1st Company, far greater results could have been achieved. "[T]houghtlessness of this kind was to cost [Wittmann] his life [in] August ... near Gaumesnil, during an attack casually launched in open country with an exposed flank".
+Wittmann's "carefree" advance into British-occupied positions was "pure folly" and "such over hastiness was uncalled for".
+Had Wittmann properly prepared an assault involving the rest of his company and the 1st Company, there might have been greater results. "[T]houghtlessness of this kind was to cost [Wittmann] his life [in] August ... near Gaumesnil, during an attack casually launched in open country with an exposed flank".
 Meyer wrote that the 2nd Company advance into the town without infantry support was "obviously inexpedient".
 Marie called this a serious tactical error by Möbius but that it was a justifiable risk under the circumstances.
-Infantry were unavailable and the British could have been expected to still be "under the devastating impression of seeing [their] vanguard totally destroyed in such a short time".
+No infantry were available and the British could have been expected to still be "under the devastating impression of seeing [their] vanguard totally destroyed in such a short time".